Jagdschloss Grunewald: Revival and Hubertus hunting (19th century)

-Museum use of the hunting lodge (20th century until today)
+Museum use of the hunting lodge (20th and 21st centuries)

-Already in the middle of the 19th century the Berliners discovered the Grunewald and the Seenkette - the Hundekehle-, Grunewald- and Schlachtensee as well as Krumme Lanke - as local recreation areas.
-In addition, the forest area of the hunting grounds became increasingly smaller due to the growth of the city of Berlin, military facilities, railway lines and roads, so that some par force hunts were held as early as the end of the 19th century in the Par force heath and the hunting lodge Stern.
-In 1907 the Grunewald was finally abandoned as a hunting ground.
+As early as the mid 19th century, Berliners discovered the Grunewald and the Seenkette -- the Hundekehle-, Grunewald- and Schlachtensee as well as Krumme Lanke -- as local recreation areas.
+During the same period, the forested area of the hunting grounds became smaller and smaller as the city of Berlin, military facilities, railway lines, and roads increased, so that some par force hunts were instead held on the Par force heath and at the hunting lodge Stern as early as the end of the 19th century.
+In 1907, the Grunewald was finally abandoned as a hunting ground.
 The permanent forest contract of 1915 between the Zweckverband Groß-Berlin and the Prussian Forest Administration finally designated large parts of the Grunewald as local recreation areas.

 Despite the developments, the last German Emperor Wilhelm II had some contemporary modernisation measures carried out in the castle between 1901 and 1908.
-In addition to roof repairs, details of the renovation are no longer traceable, but toilets and bathrooms were brought to the upper floor and the demolition of some tiled stoves led to the discovery of the four remaining cast iron plates of the box stoves from the Renaissance.
+In addition to roof repairs, details of the renovation are no longer traceable, but toilets and bathrooms were brought to the upper floor and the demolition of some tiled stoves led to the discovery of the four remaining cast-iron plates of the box stoves from the Renaissance.

 After the First World War and the end of the monarchy, the assets, land and real estate of the House of Hohenzollern were confiscated by the new government.
-After the passing of the "Act on the Dispute of Property between the Prussian State and the Members of the Formerly Governing Prussian Royal House" on 26 October 1926, the Grunewald Hunting Lodge came into the possession of the Prussian State and then into the care of the Prussian Administration of State Castles and Gardens, founded in 1927.
-In 1932, they set up a museum in the building with furniture from the 17th to 19th centuries and paintings of German and Dutch painting from the 16th and 17th centuries.
+After the passing of the "Act on the Dispute of Property between the Prussian State and the Members of the Formerly Governing Prussian Royal House" on 26 October 1926, the Grunewald Hunting Lodge came into the possession of the Prussian State, passing into the care of the Prussian Administration of State Castles and Gardens after its founding in 1927.
+In 1932, the Administration set up a museum in the building with furniture from the 17th to 19th centuries and 16th- and 17th-century German and Dutch paintings.
 In addition to 29 existing paintings with hunting motifs, 153 paintings from the holdings of various Hohenzollern castles were added.